Doug Bremner

-James Douglas Bremner, M.D., (born June 5, 1961) is a physician, researcher, and writer based in Atlanta, Georgia.
+James Douglas Bremner (born June 5, 1961) is an American physician, researcher, and writer based in Atlanta, Georgia.
 He has conducted research on posttraumatic stress disorder and the relationship between depression and suicide and the acne drug Accutane (Roaccutane, or isotretinoin).

 Early life and education

 Bremner was born in Topeka, Kansas and was raised in Olympia, Washington.
 He received a B.A. in English literature from the University of Puget Sound, and a medical degree from Duke University School of Medicine.
 He did residencies in psychiatry and nuclear medicine at the Yale University School of Medicine.